A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Comprehensive Review

 \subsubsection{Fusion}

-MatchingGAN \cite{hong2020matchinggan} learns to generate new images for a category by fusing the available images of that category.
-A set of encoders are used to estimate the similarity between the embedding of the latent code and input images.
+MatchingGAN \citep{hong2020matchinggan} learns to generate new images for a category by fusing the available images of that category.
+A set of encoders is used to estimate the similarity between the embedding of the latent code and input images.
 Then, these similarities are used as interpolation coefficients by an auto-encoder to extract the embeddings of the training images and fuse them for generating new images.
-F2GAN \cite{hong2020f2gan} uses random coefficients for general information, and attention module for details.
+F2GAN \citep{hong2020f2gan} uses random coefficients for general information, and an attention module for details.
 The attention module takes the weighted average of the real image features and the corresponding features from the decoder to produce the image details.
-LoFGAN \cite{gu2021lofgan} focuses on local features in the fusion process.
+LoFGAN \citep{gu2021lofgan} focuses on local features in the fusion process.
 Given a batch of images, one sample is selected as a base while the remaining are utilized as a reference set.
 This set acts as a feature bank for the fusing process.
-WaveGAN \cite{yang2022wavegan} adds frequency awareness to LofGAN by extracting and feeding the frequency components of feature maps to later layers of the generator.
-AMMGAN \cite{li2023ammgan} utilizes an adaptive fusion mechanism for learning pixel-wise metric coefficients during the fusion.
+F2DGAN \citep{zhou2024f2dgan} proposed to match the histogram of feature value instead of matching feature value directly in LoFGAN.
+It encode and reconstruct the features of real samples with a VAE to improve the diversity of fused features.
+WaveGAN \citep{yang2022wavegan} adds frequency awareness to LofGAN by extracting and feeding the frequency components of feature maps to later layers of the generator.
+SMR-CSL \citep{xiao2025semantic} extends LoFGAN by applying a mask to the fused feature during reconstruction.
+It further introduces a triplet loss to ensure generated images resemble real ones within the same category.
+This emphasizes category-specific features while enhancing inter-class distinction.
+AMMGAN \citep{li2023ammgan} utilizes an adaptive fusion mechanism for learning pixel-wise metric coefficients during the fusion.
+EqGAN \citep{zhou2023eqgan} balances structural and textural information by fusing multi-scale encoder features through a feature equalization module to improve the generation quality.
+SDTM \citep{yang2023sdtm} proposed to improve the generation diversity by introducing out-of-distribution semantic information to the fused features.
+MVSA-GAN \citep{chen2023iot} proposes a self-attention module alongside a multi-view feature fusion module to capture contextual information within the image and fuse it at the global and local levels for modeling complex scenes.
+SAGAN \citep{aldhubri2024sagan} introduced an attention-based fusion to facilitate optimal integration of features from different encoder-decoder pairs.